-This approach ensures that the best performers reach the Grand Final of the Competition and ultimately win.
+This approach ensures that the best performers reach the Grand Final of the Competition.

 To enter, you must be an Aspiring Solicitors member and from at least one of the following underrepresented groups in the legal profession:

-You must also be (i) an undergraduate; or (ii) a postgraduate; or (iii) a graduate (whether working or in education); and (iv) must not have secured a Training Contract offer; and (v) be based in the UK for the purposes of competing in person at the Semi-Final and Grand Final rounds.
+You must also be (i) an undergraduate; or (ii) a postgraduate; or (iii) a graduate (whether working or in education); and (iv) must not have secured a Training Contract offer.

 First year students are welcome and encouraged to participate.
 A number of first years have competed at previous Grand Finals.

 Should you have any questions, please read the Commercial Awareness Competition FAQ section.